shunw/pythonML_code/data_practice.md

 ## 2nd pracitce:
 - Data: Mushroom/ http://archive.ics.uci.edu/ml/datasets/Mushroom
+- Potential problem: how to deal with all the category data.
 - Purpose:
     1. to see the prediction's accuracy
     2. to see the main feature to decide which mushroom could be eaten